jbum/photo-mosaics/README.md

 Photo Mosaics

 Code for creating photo-mosaics from Flickr thumbnails.
-Based on the code I originally pushed with the book, Flickr Hacks.
+Based on the code I originally wrote for my book, Flickr Hacks.

 I originally wrote this code in Perl using the ImageMagick/PerlMagick library.
 Incomplete, but working ports to Ruby/RMagick and Python/PIL are also provided.